 This post may contain affiliate links.

-Skip the sweet potatoes and make this simple, delicious Butternut Squash Casserole.
-Warm, comforting squash with a hint of cinnamon and a buttery, crumble topping with pecans.
-A great compliment to any cozy fall meal.
+Skip the sweet potatoes and make this simple, delicious Butternut Squash Casserole recipe Simple to prepare, easy to make in advance and a warm, comforting squash with a hint of cinnamon and a buttery, crumble topping with pecans.
+A great compliment to any cozy fall meal or holiday spread.

 I don’t say no to any of these sorts of side dishes, ever.
 Marshmallow topped or buttery pecan crumbles spread all over, all are perfection to me.